-"Life insurance" means basic life insurance paid for by the employing agency, as well as supplemental life insurance offered to and paid for by employees for themselves and their dependents.
-Life insurance for eligible retirees includes retiree term life insurance offered to and paid for by retirees.
+"Life insurance" means any basic life insurance paid for by the-SEBB organization, as well as supplemental life insurance offered to and paid for by school employees for themselves and their dependents.

-"Long-term disability insurance" or "LTD insurance" means basic long-term disability insurance paid for by the employing agency and supplemental long-term disability insurance offered to and paid for by the employee.
+"LTD insurance" or "long-term disability insurance" includes basic long-term disability insurance paid for by the SEBB organization and supplemental long-term disability insurance offered to and paid for by the school employee.

-"Medical flexible spending arrangement" or "medical FSA" means a benefit plan whereby eligible state employees may reduce their salary before taxes to pay for medical expenses not reimbursed by insurance as provided in the salary reduction plan established under chapter 41.05 RCW pursuant to 26 U.S.C.
+"Medical flexible spending arrangement" or "medical FSA" means a benefit plan whereby eligible school employees may reduce their salary before taxes to pay for medical expenses not reimbursed by insurance as provided in the salary reduction plan established under chapter 41.05 RCW pursuant to 26 U.S.C.
 Sec.
 125 or other sections of the Internal Revenue Code.